The best way to learn how to swim is to just jump in the water.

 There are so many different ways to search for housing.
 Finding housing has never been easier with all the apps and websites that have been developed.
 But with each option, consider crime, lease agreements, commute time, and any other factors that may be important to you.
 In addition, staying organized as you move between assignments is a MUST as a traveler.
 HINT: Start making excel sheets.
 Lots of them.

 Take ACTION as an Aspiring Traveler:

 Go through and answer each of these questions.
 Can you answer “yes” to them?
 If you have questions don’t hesitate to reach out in the comments below or at firstname.lastname@example.org.

-And if you want us to take you step-by-step through all 10 of these questions, and then some — if you want 1-on-1 support and mentorship to prepare + thrive as a new traveling therapist, then join us NOW for READY, SET, TRAVEL: The Ultimate Online Course and Mentorship Program for the New Traveling Therapist.
-Enrollment opens just a few times a year, and class starts again in just a few days.
+OR if you would prefer I hold your hand and take you step-by-step through all 10 of these questions, and then some — if you want 1-on-1 support and mentorship to prepare + thrive as a new traveling therapist, then join us NOW for READY, SET, TRAVEL: The Ultimate Online Course and Mentorship Program for the New Traveling Therapist.
+Enrollment is now open.

 But if not-